Man in blue and white plaid dress shirt holding microphoneman in blue and white plaid dress shirt holding microphone

 What Our Students Think

-What you'll Study
+What You'll Study

 The information listed in this section is an overview of the academic content of the course that will take the form of either core or option modules and should be used as a guide.
 We review the content of our courses regularly, making changes where necessary to improve your experience and graduate prospects.
 If during a review process, course content is significantly changed, we will contact you to notify you of these changes if you receive an offer from us.

-How you'll Learn
+How You'll Learn

-Outside of timetabled teaching, you should expect to spend an average of 30–34 hours per week on independent study, which might include undertaking weekly asynchronous learning activities for each module, undertaking wider reading, using the University’s library, tutorial time with staff, working with peers, and preparing work for summative assessments.
+Outside of timetabled teaching, you should expect to spend an average of 30-34 hours per week on independent study, which might include undertaking weekly learning activities for each module in your own time, undertaking wider reading, using the University's library, one-to-one tutorial time with staff, working with peers, and preparing work for summative assessments.

 You will be given ongoing support with assessments throughout each module, in addition to being guided on how to utilise past feedback.
-We continuously review the assessment methods used in order that they put our students in the best position for graduate level employment.
+We continuously review the assessment methods used, to ensure they are inclusive and engaging, and so that they equip you with all of the skills that graduate-level employers are looking for.

 All teaching is delivered by experienced academics and practitioners, with the fundamental principles of the Chester Future Skills Curriculum at its core – building your subject competence, confidence, and key transferable skills to shape you into a world-ready Chester graduate.